 |Terri Pearson-Bloom||Head Coach|

-She earned her bachelor's degree in Speech Communication from Northridge and her masters in Physical Education from Western Illinois.
+She earned a Bachelor of Arts degree in Speech Communication from Northridge and a masters in Physical Education from Western Illinois.
 While at Tennessee, she began working on another masters degree in Sports Psychology.

-Pearson-Bloom and her husband, Andy, live in Dixon with their three children, Samantha, 10, Cailin, 9, and Nathan, who will be 6 in July.
+Pearson-Bloom and her husband, Andy, live in Dixon with their three children, Samantha, 11, Cailin, 10, and Nathan, who will be 7 in July.

 2001, 2006, 2007, 2008, 2009, 2010, 2011, 2012 BVC Champions

 Penelope Crouse-Feehan joins the Falcons coaching staff after finishing her college softball career at Patten University in Oakland, CA. Coach P, as she's known by the players, received a softball scholarship and graduated with her Bachelors in Liberal Studies and a minor in Religious Studies, with Cum Laude Honors.
 Penelope played two years for the Lions, earning team MVP both years in 2010 and 2011.
 Crouse-Feehan also played two years at Solano College from 2006 to 2008 where she received 1st team all Bay Valley Conference (BVC) honors.
 Additionally, Penelope was named to the All Nor-Cal as a freshman.
 In her sophomore year she would go on and receive the MVP award for the Bay Valley Conference and was a member to the All-State team.